turtlesec-no/turtlesec-no.github.io/_posts/2021-12-07-mod-cpp-foundation.md

 ## Mod(C++) Fundamentals

+Mod(C++) Fundamentals is a two-day training course.
+It is ideal for new hires that have little to no experience in C++.

 ### Introduction to C++

 _**Mod(C++) Fundamentals**_ is a two-day training course.
 It is ideal for new hires